Americans with Disabilities Act

 The Americans with Disabilities Act of 1990 (ADA) makes it unlawful to discriminate in employment against a qualified individual with a disability.
 This procedure provides a general discussion of the ADA and describes how to file an Accommodation Request.

-For further information, refer tot he U.S. Equal Employment Opportunity Commission (EEOC) booklet, The Americans with Disabilities Act: Your Employment Rights as an Individual With a Disability.
+For further information, refer to the U.S. Equal Employment Opportunity Commission (EEOC) booklet, The Americans with Disabilities Act: Your Employment Rights as an Individual With a Disability.
 This booklet is available in Braille, large print, audiotape and electronic file on computer disk.
-To obtain copies of the booklet or current EEOC phone numbers or addresses, call Risk Management.
-ADA access information is located at ADA Access Guidelines.
+To obtain copies of the booklet or current EEOC phone numbers or addresses, call Health & Safety.
+ADA access information is located at ADA Access Board Guidelines.

 GUIDELINES AND DEFINITIONS